SkopeMagneticResonanceTechnologies/smrd/README.md

  - Clone this repository
  - Open an Anaconda shell
- - Navifate to the base folder of the repository
+ - Navigate to the base folder of the repository
- - Create a virtual environment in the git base folder `python -m venv .\venv`
+ - Create a virtual environment in the base folder `python -m venv .\venv`

  - Activate the environment